cjwit/boilerplate-mern-stack/README.md

 ```

 3. Change the name of the file called `.env-sample` to `.env` and paste the address into the `DBURL` field.

+4. Ensure that the "Network Security" setting in the MongoDB dashboard is open and allows access from anywhere.